xaenou/origami-media/README.md

 # Origami Media

 The purpose of this maubot plugin is to process and display media for matrix servers when a url is detected or the appropriate command is supplied with a valid url.
-Only videos and images are currently supported, but other types of embedded media such as X status embeds and audio streams will also be supported in the future.
+Currently almost all video and image formats are supported.
+Standalone audio stream support coming soon.

-NOTICE: This is plugn is still highly experimental and not yet stable.
+NOTICE: This is plugin is still highly experimental and not yet stable.

 ## Features